 While the world grapples with the COVID-19 pandemic, the ongoing obesity epidemic takes at least

 People who have overweight or obesity can reduce their overall mortality risk by losing weight.
-Weight loss also lowers the risk of cancer, metabolic syndrome, and other conditions.
-A
+Weight loss also lowers the risk of

 Various psychological and biological factors influence weight loss.

 A 2019 study in the journal

 Managing realistic expectations is also necessary for losing weight.
 According to one 2018 study, realistic goals of 5–10% weight loss differed from a person’s ideal weight.
 The authors suggest that people with severe and morbid obesity were at higher risk of creating these unrealistic goals of over 10% weight loss.

 There are also biological reasons behind not losing weight.
 A study covered by Medical News Today in 2017 suggests that faulty signals in the brain could promote obesity by reducing the amount of fat burned after eating.

 Mental health concerns may also worsen attempts at losing weight.
 A

 Although losing weight can be difficult, it is not impossible.
 In a recent paper, researchers showcase evidence suggesting that digital technologies are effective in managing weight loss.

 The review appears in the journal